stocker88/nextjswebsite/_posts/bitcoin.md

 &nbsp;

+Adding Bitcoin to an investment portfolio can provide diversification benefits.

+&nbsp;

-Adding Bitcoin to an investment portfolio can provide diversification benefits, as it has a low correlation with traditional asset classes like stocks and bonds.
+Bitcoin and cryptocurrencies overall have a low correlation with traditional asset classes like stocks and bonds.

 &nbsp;